shirleyl1220/datathon2025-MLMarshmallows/README.md

 cleaned data can be accessed here: [cleaned-data](https://drive.google.com/drive/folders/1-3zG0jjoVbOYzkidNWifOgQww5WVgVXT?usp=sharing)

-Note: add shortcut to drive and copy file path when being used to run the code
+Note: add shortcut to drive and copy file path when being used to run the code. the python notebook "gieni_recursive_char_text_split.ipynb" can be used for the vector embeddings above and cleaned dataset